Variance-Aware Baselines and Adaptive Learning Rates for Reinforcement Learning with Verifiable Rewards: Problem Setup

-\paragraph{\underline{ReMax}} The ReMax~\cite{li2024remaxsimpleeffectiveefficient} method draws inspiration from the REINFORCE with Baseline approach, where we modify the gradient estimation by incorporating a subtractive baseline value.
+\paragraph{\underline{GRPO}} Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical} optimizes policies by comparing rewards among a group of sampled outputs, without relying on an explicit value or reward model.
+Given a query $q$, we draw $G$ outputs $\{o_i\}_{i=1}^G$ from the old policy $\pi_{\theta_{\operatorname{old}}}$ with associated rewards $r_i = F(q,o_i)$.
+The objective is where the group-relative advantage is normalized as \paragraph{\underline{ReMax}} The ReMax~\cite{li2024remaxsimpleeffectiveefficient} method draws inspiration from the REINFORCE with Baseline approach, where we modify the gradient estimation by incorporating a subtractive baseline value.
 The objective is: where the action \(o^i_t \sim \pi_{\theta}(\cdot | q_i, o^i_{1:t-1})\), and \(b_{\theta}(q_i)\) is the baseline value.
 The choice for the baseline is: This baseline value is obtained by greedily sampling the response and calculating the associated reward value.

 The advantage function is defined as: \paragraph{\underline{RLOO}} REINFORCE Leave-One-Out (RLOO)~\cite{ahmadian2024basicsrevisitingreinforcestyle, Kool2019Buy4R} extends the REINFORCE estimator to the multi-sample setting by employing a leave-one-out baseline.
 Given a query $q$, we draw $G$ outputs $\{o_i\}_{i=1}^G$ from the old policy $\pi_{\theta_{\operatorname{old}}}$ with rewards $r_i = F(q,o_i)$.
-The objective is
+The objective is where the leave-one-out advantage is \paragraph{\underline{General Form}} The KL-regularized surrogate objective $J_{\operatorname{PO}}(\theta)$ can be expressed as Here $G_t$ denotes the group size at iteration $t$.
+Setting $\beta=0$ recovers the original formulation.